muratk3n/thirdwave/en/README.md

 ---

 Gold and the 10 year treasury..
-It doesn't get any more opposite then this...
+It doesn't get any more opposite than this...
 One is up other is down, one is down other is up..
 They are comically negatively correlated.